Vie-devr/void/README.md

 ### ** EDITOR IS UNFINISHED **

-Code editor, written from scratch with Rust + Macroquad just for fun and experience.
+Lightweight code editor, written from scratch with Rust + Macroquad.

 ## Building
 Just run